Monday, May 4, 2009

 travel time.

-d I) joined our host family for a bike ride through a forest.
+Today we (Brooks and I) joined our host family for a bike ride through a forest.
 We ended up in another beautiful village where we went and hung out at the local brewery.
 So today consisted of church, bike rides, Frisbee, a brewery, settlers of catan and an amazing home cooked Easter feast.
 I can not think of a better day than today.
 How amazing it is when I look back and see all of the circumstances come together to make days like today.

 God is so good to us.